MoonEater0912/MoonEater0912.github.io/_posts/2025-01-14-PolarizationMeasurement.md

 tags: [Statistics, Network Science]
 ---

-*Note: I have written a sample code for E-I Index and rescaled E-I Index, which can be seen here.*
+*Note: I have written a sample code for E-I Index and rescaled E-I Index, including testing on a real world dataset, which can be seen [here](/htmls/EIIndex_congressman.html).*

 E-I Index is a popular measurement for polarization.
 Naturally, we say a network is polarized, when there are more links between opposed nodes than those between homogenous nodes.
 Thus, we have the following definition: